 Since the Panama Canal opened in 1914, it has been enormously successful.
 The canal can handle everything from private yachts to large commercial ships.
 Typically it takes nine hours for a ship to make it through the complicated series of locks.
 So much more acceptable than the alternative.
 An average of over 40 ships a day traveled through the canal in 2005 with a total of nearly 280 million tons aboard.

 The canal has continued to be of enormous strategic and economic importance to the United States.
 The military significance of the canal proved well during World War 2 when the United States fought in both the Pacific and Atlantic oceans.
 The canal made this much easier and safer than ever before.
-The running of the Panama Canal handed over to the Panamanian Government on January 1st of 2000.
+The running of the Panama Canal was handed over to the Panamanian Government on January 1st of 2000.
 This transition made many very apprehensive but has been seamless, and the canal continues to operate as well as ever.
-The Panama Canal’s an engineering marvel that truly appreciated by anyone that travels thru Panama.
+The Panama Canal is an engineering marvel that truly appreciated by anyone that travels through Panama.

 Panama Canal Cruise

 Something that might interest you is a Panama Canal Cruise.
 Go up the famous canal and see some amazing sites.
 The majority of the canal is full of rainforest and wildlife.
 It is much different than your average cruise but with the same amenities.
 Experience an all inclusive style trip while feeling a little safer closer to land.
-See the sites and sounds of Panama but at the same time being able to relax.